Project News

 May 16, 2026 -

-Announcing a New Podcast Series on the German-Jewish Diaspora
+New Podcast Series on the German-Jewish Diaspora: Episode 1 Featuring Atina Grossmann

-The new season of the podcast Jüdische Geschichte Kompakt explores the experiences of the German-Jewish diaspora.
-Hosts Lisa Sophie Gebhard and Lutz Fiedler, together with their guests, examine how German-speaking Jews shaped daily life in places such as Buenos Aires, Haifa, London, New York, and Shanghai.
-The show delves into the building of local and transnational communities and investigates how individuals navigated their German-Jewish heritage after the Shoah.
+The new season of the podcast Jüdische Geschichte Kompakt — a collaboration between the Moses Mendelssohn Center in Potsdam and the Institute for the History of the German Jews in Hamburg — explores the global trajectories of the German-Jewish diaspora.
+Lisa Sophie Gebhard and Lutz Fiedler, together with their guests, examine how German-speaking Jews shaped their daily lives in places such as Buenos Aires, Haifa, London, New York, and Shanghai.
+The show delves into their local and transnational communities and investigates how individuals navigated their German-Jewish heritage in the aftermath of the Shoah.

 For the first episode, historian Atina Grossmann from New York joins the conversation.
 Renowned for her keen sense of forgotten figures and places, Grossmann has spent several years researching overlooked places of refuge in the so-called Global South.
-In this episode, she discusses her family’s history, her research, and the ways in which the two are intertwined.
+In this episode, she discusses her family’s history, her research, and how the two are intertwined.

 March 11, 2026 -